lvgl/lvgl/docs/CONTRIBUTING.md

 ## FAQ about contributing

+### What license does my code need to be under?

+Any code added to LittlevGL must be licensed under [MIT](https://choosealicense.com/licenses/mit/) or another license that is fully compatible.
+Contributions under other licenses are highly likely to be rejected.

+If you borrow code from another project, please make sure to add their copyright notice to your contribution.

 ### Where can I write my question and remarks?

 We use [GitHub's issue tracker](https://github.com/littlevgl/lvgl/issues) to ask questions., report bugs and suggest features.
 But there are some simple rules: